dfernandeza/danifdz/src/pages/posts/2020-07-11-functions-as-values/index.md

 };
 ```

 Now, if we can assign a function to a variable, can we also pass it as a parameter to other functions?
-Yes, and as a matter of fact, this is exactly what makes it possible to write functional code using JavaScript.
+Yes, and as a matter of fact, this is one of the language features that makes it possible to write functional code using JavaScript.

 ```js
 function hello(greet) {